Suboptimal Safety-Critical Control for Continuous Systems Using Prediction-Correction Online Optimization: Simulations

-The filter-based control input is given in Fig.~\ref{fig_example2_input}.
-It is seen that all of the three control inputs satisfy the saturation constraints.
+The filter-based control input is given in the second row of Fig.~\ref{fig:antiswing_total}.
+It is seen that all three control inputs satisfy the saturation constraints.
 The optimal safe controller filtered by the CBF-QP method has some impulsive discontinuous points, requiring the actuator to be sensitive enough to track the safe input signals.
-However, since the boundary is touched under the CBF-QP method, it is likely to break the safety constraints when the actuator can not switch its output.
-When considering the suboptimal solutions, a more smooth trajectory is obtained as the blue line in Fig.~\ref{fig_example2_input}.
+However, since the boundary is touched under the CBF-QP method, it is likely to break the safety constraints when the actuator cannot switch its output.
+When considering the suboptimal solutions, a more smooth trajectory is obtained as the blue line in Fig.~\ref{fig:antiswing_total}.
 It can perform better when the actuator must be tuned smoothly.

-One of the great advantages of using the suboptimal solutions is the efficient computation.
-In this example, {the average computing time of the gradient-based prediction-correction method is $0.386ms$, and the max computation time is $0.428ms$ (without further code optimization).
-However, the average time of the CBF-QP method is $0.975ms$ and the max time is $22.30ms$ (implemented by QP solver in CVXOPT environment \cite{CVXPY_code}).} The suboptimal solutions are more efficient than the CBF-QP method, especially for high-dimensional systems with multiple constraints.
-Note that the computation on the inverse of Hessian matrix is the calculating consumption, the inverse-free method \cite{prediction_correction_constrained_projection} can be studied in the future to further increase the efficiency.